This site has been optimized to work with modern browsers and does not fully support your version of Internet Explorer.

 Working with people and communities should provide the foundation for innovation, service design and research.
 We use co-production and other participatory approaches to inform what we do.
 This page highlights recent and ongoing work.

-At Health Innovation Oxford and Thames Valley (HIOTV), as part of our work with the Thames Valley and Surrey Secure Data Environment (TVS SDE), we have collaborated with Friends, Families and Travellers (FFT) on a vital qualitative engagement project.
+As part of our partnership with the TVS SDE, HIOTV has collaborated with Friends, Families and Travellers (FFT) on a vital qualitative engagement project.
 This work highlights crucial insights into how healthcare data is perceived and, more importantly, how we can build trust with communities often overlooked.
 This will help shape the TVS SDE.

-2: Seldom heard webinar series
+3: Seldom heard webinar series

 Between 2020 and 2023 HIOTV hosted ten webinars focusing on engaging a range of seldom heard communities.
 There were three series covering different aspects of mental health, people with learning disabilities and sensory impairments, as well as members of the LGBTQ+ community.
 There were also two discussions focused on men’s health issues.
 In March 2025 an additional webinar on Gypsy, Roma and Traveller communities was recorded and subsequently added to this collection of recordings.
 Find the full playlist on our YouTube channel.

-3: Conversations about heart health
+4: Conversations about heart health

 NHS England commissioned HIOTV to find out what people know and think about heart health.
 In particular, they wanted to hear from communities whose voices are seldom heard, and who appear to be at greater risk of heart health problems.
 During 2022-23, we engaged three communities: